rei/rei-cedar-docs/docs/patterns/notifications/README.md

 For example an item would still be added to a cart regardless of a users engagement with the notification informing them of the successfully added item.

 - [WCAG 2.1 Understanding adjustable timing](https://www.w3.org/WAI/WCAG21/Understanding/timing-adjustable.html)
+#### Interactive Controls

+Interactive controls within notifications produce several hurdles for users of assistive technology.
+Specifically, the `Aria-live` region will not preserve the semantics of elements being read aloud.
+As an example consider the virtual outfitting window on the product page: a user will not know what the title, copy, or link are in the following text

+"*Need help deciding?
+Schedule a free 1-on-1 virtual appointment with one of our experts.
+Book now*".

+Users may infer the "book now" text is a link - or just as likely search for a button or may guess the entire text would be active.

+Consider the following:
+- When triggered, live regions only read out their content to assisted technologies.
+They will not distinguish text from actionable elements present within a notification.
+- Users may infer that actionable element is present, however A user will need to guess what element to search for.
+This is especially problematic for notifications that are automatically dismissed, as users will have limited time to correctly guess and act on this choice.

+If the notification must include an actionable element you are responsible for the following:
+- **Must**
+  - Return focus to next logical location in the page flow
+  - Contained action is also readily available on the page
+  - If the action is not available on page, the action should be added to a notification history page (see ARIA’s log role)

 #### Construction
 - **Must**
   -  Ensure notification will not be removed if keyboard focus or mouse hover is within or over the notification.